morteng/SF4/VALIDATION.md

 - notification_count should be retrieved using get_notification_count()
 - Handle notification_count errors gracefully (return 0 on error)
 - Ensure notification_count is updated in real-time
+- All notifications must have a valid user_id (0 for system notifications)

 ## CSRF Token Validation
 - Validate CSRF tokens in all POST requests